Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: Discussions Conclusions

 Another direction along which our work can be extended is to maximal supergravity in $5d$ whose U-duality group is $E_{6(6)}$ and its spectrum generating conformal group is $E_{7(7)}$.
-In this case, the exceptional Jordan algebra over the real octonions is replaced by the exceptional Jordan algebra over the split octonions \cite{Ferrara:1997uz,Gunaydin:2000xr,Gunaydin:2009zza}.
+In this case, the exceptional Jordan algebra over the real octonions is replaced by the exceptional Jordan algebra over the split octonions which is not Euclidean\cite{Ferrara:1997uz,Gunaydin:2000xr,Gunaydin:2009zza}.

 There is a sharp peak in the number of self-mirror Calabi-Yau manifolds with $h_{11}= h_{21} = 27$, many of which are elliptically fibered.
 It is also known that there is only one anomaly free $6d$ supergravity theory that reduces to the octonionic magical supergravity in five dimensions.
 What, if any, are the other anomaly free supergravity theories in 6d that descend from F-theory on these self-mirror CY manifolds?
 Does the peak of the number of CY manifolds at $h_{11} = h_{21}= 27$ correspond to something physical in terms of a large family of anomaly free theories that descend from F/M/string theory?